ben-connors/agda-unimath/src/category-theory/codensity-monads-precategories.lagda.md

       ( is-retraction-map-inv-is-equiv (is-kan-R R) _)
 ```

-Showing that multiplication is associative is similar.
+Showing that multiplication is associative is similar but longer.

 ```agda
   left-precomp-associative-mul-codensity-monad-Precategory :